Western Union: Financial difficulties, bankruptcies and restructuring (1984–2006)

 In 1984, after years of declining profits and mounting debts, Western Union began to negotiate with its creditors regarding debt restructuring.
 The restructuring was completed in 1987 when investor Bennett S. LeBow acquired control of Western Union through an outside of chapter 11 process that was a complex leveraged recapitalization.
 The transaction was backed by a total of $900 million in high-yield bonds and preferred stock underwritten by Michael Milken's group at Drexel Burnham Lambert as part of an exchange offer.
 LeBow installed Robert J. Amman as president and CEO who led a complete strategic, operational and balance sheet restructuring of the company over the next six years.

 Amman executed a strategy of redirecting Western Union from being an asset-based provider of communications services, with a money transfer business as a large but less important part of the business, into being a provider of consumer-based money transfer financial services.
 Thus, Amman ran the company as two separate companies.
 One business consisted of the money transfer business, which was funded and operated to take advantage of the significant growth opportunity.
 The second unit consisted of all the non-strategic communications assets such as the long-distance analog voice network, satellite business and undersea cable assets.

-In the three-year period through 1990 Amman was supported by Robert A. Schriesheim, also installed by LeBow, as a special advisor who oversaw the divestiture of the four non-strategic telecommunications assets for about $280 million.
+Between 1987 and 1990, Robert A. Schriesheim, who was also installed by LeBow, served as a special advisor to Amman.
+Schriesheim oversaw the sale of the four non-strategic telecommunications assets for about $280 million.

 Most of the company's business services unit including the Easylink electronic mail and Telex businesses were sold to AT&T for $180 million in Dec 1990.
 Western Union Priority Services including Mailgram, Priority Letter and Custom Letter services were not included in the deal.
 This marked the end of Western Union's telecommunications carrier business.

 The official name of the corporation was changed to New Valley Corporation in 1991, as part of the company's move to seek bankruptcy protection to eliminate the firm's overleveraged balance sheet while continuing to grow the money transfer business.
 The name change was used to shield the Western Union name from being dragged through the proceedings (and the resulting bad PR).
 Under the day to day leadership of Amman and the backing of LeBow, the company's value increased dramatically through its years operating under chapter 11.

 Following various restructurings, including negotiations with Carl Icahn who became a large bond holder, New Valley Corporation was sold in a bankruptcy auction to First Financial Management Corporation in 1994 for $1.2 billion.
 In 1995, First Financial merged with First Data Corporation in a $6 billion transaction.